 \end{corollary} \begin{proof} Immediate by Lemma~\ref{lem:2}, applied to the $\ell=0$ case of Thm.~\ref{thm:invrep}(ii).
 (The condition $na\notin\mathbb{Z}$ ensures linear independence of the exponentiated roots.) \end{proof}

-The expansions of certain ${}_nF_{n-1}$'s given in Thm.~\ref{thm:invrep}, in~terms of the solutions of trinomial equations, are the point of departure for the rest of this article.
-In~each expanded ${}_nF_{n-1},$ the parametric excess~$S$ (the sum of the lower parameters, minus the sum of the upper ones) equals $\frac12-\ell,$ by examination.
-As noted, the $\ell=0$ case, when the $F_\ell$ factor on the right-hand side degenerates to unity, was previously treated by Birkeland.
-It is remarkable that many classical hypergeometric identities, such as cubic transformations of ${}_3F_2$'s found by Bailey, are restricted to ${}_nF_{n-1}$'s with $S=\frac12$.
+The representations of certain ${}_nF_{n-1}$'s given in Thm.~\ref{thm:invrep}, in~terms of the solutions of trinomial equations, are the point of departure for the rest of this paper.
+In~each ${}_nF_{n-1}$, the parametric excess~$S$ (the sum of the lower parameters, minus the sum of the upper ones) equals $\frac12-\ell$, by examination.
+As was mentioned, the $\ell=0$ case of the theorem, when the $F_\ell$ factor on each right-hand side degenerates to unity, was previously obtained by Birkeland.

+Many classical hypergeometric identities, such as the cubic transformations of ${}_3F_2$ found by Bailey, are restricted to ${}_nF_{n-1}$'s with $S=\frac12$.
 Sometimes there are `companion' identities that are satisfied by hypergeometric functions with $S=-\frac12$.
 (For Bailey's identities, see \cite[(5.3,5.4) and (5.6,5.7)]{Gessel82}.)
-But in the present context, the cases $S=\frac12$ and~$-\frac12,$ i.e., $\ell=0$ and~$1,$ are merely the most easily treated steps on an infinite ladder of possibilities.
+It is remarkable that in the present context, the cases $S=\frac12$ and~$-\frac12$, i.e., $\ell=0$ and~$1$, are merely the most easily treated steps on an infinite ladder of possibilities.

-The preceding theorems relating hypergeometric and algebraic functions, including Thm.~\ref{thm:invrep}, came from Thm.~\ref{thm:cor1}, which applied the Vandermonde convolution transform to the sequences~$f_\ell$ of~\S\,\ref{sec:binomial}.
-One could also start with Thm.~\ref{thm:g0}, i.e., with the sequences $g_0,g_{1}$ parametrized by~$C,$ which reduce to~$f_0,f_1$ if~$C=0$ and to~$f_1,f_{2}$ as~$C\to\infty$.
+The preceding theorems relating hypergeometric and algebraic functions, including Thm.~\ref{thm:invrep}, came ultimately from Thm.~\ref{thm:cor1}, which applied the Vandermonde convolution transform to the sequences~$f_\ell$ given in Defn.~\ref{def:fdef}.
+One could start instead with Thm.~\ref{thm:g0}, i.e., with the `interpolating' sequences $g_0,g_{1}$ parametrized by~$C$, which reduce to~$f_0,f_1$ if~$C=0$ and to~$f_1,f_{2}$ as~$C\to\infty$.
 Deriving the following theorem, which interpolates between the $\ell=0,1$ and $1,2$ cases of Thm.~\ref{thm:invrep}, is straightforward.
 (In~it, $c$~stands for~$-C$.)

-\begin{theorem} If\/ $\gcd(p,q)=1,$ the following hold for\/ $\ell=0,1$ and\/ $a\in\mathbb{C},$ with
+\begin{theorem} If\/ $\gcd(p,q)=1$, the following hold for\/ $\ell=0,1$ and\/ $a\in\mathbb{C}$, with

-\hfil {\rm(i)} Near\/ $\zeta=0$ on\/ $\mathbb{P}^1_\zeta,$ for arbitrary fixed\/ $g>0$ and for\/ $\kappa=0,\dots,q-1,$ \begin{sizealign} { } &\zeta^{\kappa/q}\,{}_{n+1}F_{n}\left(
+\hfil {\rm(i)} Near\/ $\zeta=0$ on\/ $\mathbb{P}^1_\zeta$, for arbitrary fixed\/ $g>0$ and for\/ $\kappa=0,\dots,q-1$, \begin{sizealign} { } &\zeta^{\kappa/q}\,{}_{n+1}F_{n}\left(